 My first date with my wife was taking her on a motorcycle ride around our college campus years ago.
 Having that skill set of being able to restore a motorcycle is very attractive to a lot of people, and it certainly helped me to win my wife over!
 Having hands on experience of fixing stuff is sexy, so just jump in and do it.

-Suggest to your wife to let you take her for a motorcycle ride on a friend’s motorcycle or a rented one.
+Suggest to your wife or partner to let you take her for a motorcycle ride on a friend’s motorcycle or a rented one.
 This may give her the confidence that you’re suitable to own a machine like this.
 And who knows, maybe she’ll love the ride!

 Motorcycles Are Good Emergency Vehicles